tellgreenpo/BE_GRAPHES/README.md

 7. A* implementation ==> Modified constructor in order to be able to switch the modes but created a problem because the cost of origin was not 0

 8. JUnit tests creation ==> JUnit tests no apparent error but does not run

+9. JUnit tests creation ==> Problem with paths, file not found